 Do not stand for too long or lift anything heavy.
-You can return to work once your doctor has said you are well enough to do so (usually after 6 to 8 weeks, depending on your type of work).
-You should be feeling more or less back to normal after 3 months.
+You can return to work once your doctor has said you are well enough to do so (usually after 4 to 6 weeks, depending on your type of work).
+You should be feeling more or less back to normal after 2 to 3 months.